-Specify for each outcome the effect measure(s) (e.g. risk ratio, Effect Measures 12 mean difference) used in the synthesis or presentation of results.
-Describe the processes used to decide which studies were eligible for each synthesis (e.g. tabulating the study 13a intervention characteristics and comparing against the planned groups for each synthesis (item #5)). - 126 Describe any methods required to prepare the data for 13b presentation or synthesis, such as handling of missing summary statistics, or data conversions.
-13c Describe any methods used to tabulate or visually display results of individual studies and syntheses.
-Synthesis Methods Describe any methods used to synthesize results and provide a rationale for the choice(s).
+Specify for each outcome the effect measure(s) (e.g. risk ratio, Effect Measures 12 mean difference) used in the synthesis or presentation of Lifect weasures 12 results.
+Describe the processes used to decide which studies were eligible for each synthesis (e.g. tabulating the study 13a intervention characteristics and comparing against the planned groups for each synthesis (item #5)).
+Describe any methods required to prepare the data for 13b 130 presentation or synthesis, such as handling of missing summary statistics, or data conversions.
+13c Describe any methods used to tabulate or visually display Sunthasis Mathada results of individual studies and syntheses.
+Synthesis Methods Describe any methods used to synthesize results and provide a 424 rationale for the choice(s).
 If meta-analysis was performed, 13d describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
-Describe any methods used to explore possible causes of 13e heterogeneity among study results (e.g. subgroup analysis, meta-regression).
-13f Describe any sensitivity analyses conducted to assess 101 robustness of the synthesized results.
-Reporting Bias 14 Describe any methods used to assess risk of bias due to missing Assessment 14 results in a synthesis (arising from reporting biases).
-Certainty Assessment 15 Describe any methods used to assess certainty (or confidence) Certainty Assessment 15 in the body of evidence for an outcome.
-RESULTS Describe the results of the search and selection process, from 16a the number of records identified in the search to the number Study Selection of studies included in the review, ideally using a flow diagram.
-16b Cite studies that might appear to meet the inclusion criteria, 100 but which were excluded, and explain why they were excluded.
+12 Describe any methods used to explore possible causes of 13e heterogeneity among study results (e.g. subgroup analysis, meta-regression).
+13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
+Reporting Bias 14 Describe any methods used to assess risk of bias due to missing Assessment results in a synthesis (arising from reporting biases).
+Certainty Assessment 15 Describe any methods used to assess certainty (or confidence) - in the body of evidence for an outcome.
+RESULTS 1 16a Describe the results of the search and selection process, from the number of records identified in the search to the number Study Selection of studies included in the review, ideally using a flow diagram.
+16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
 Study Characteristics 17 Cite each included study and present its characteristics.
 Risk of Bias in Studies 18 Present assessments of risk of bias for each included study.
-For all outcomes, present, for each study: (a) summary Results of Individual 10 statistics for each group (where appropriate) and (b) an effect Studies 19 estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
-For each synthesis, briefly summarize the characteristics and 20a risk of bias among contributing studies.
+For all outcomes, present, for each study: (a) summary Results of Individual 19 statistics for each group (where appropriate) and (b) an effect Studies 1.5 estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
+20a For each synthesis, briefly summarize the characteristics and 200 risk of bias among contributing studies.
 Present results of all statistical syntheses conducted.
-If meta- 20b analysis was done, present for each the summary estimate and its precision (e.g., confidence/credible interval) and measures Results of Syntheses 200 of statistical heterogeneity.
-If comparing groups, describe the nesans of syntheses 116363 direction of the effect.
-20c Present results of all investigations of possible causes of heterogeneity among study results.
-Present results of all sensitivity analyses conducted to assess 20d the robustness of the synthesized results.
-Reporting Biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
+If meta- analysis was done, present for each the summary estimate and 20b its precision (e.g., confidence/credible interval) and measures Results of Syntheses of statistical heterogeneity.
+If comparing groups, describe the direction of the effect.
+20c Present results of all investigations of possible causes of 200 heterogeneity among study results.
+Present results of all sensitivity analyses conducted to assess 204 20d the robustness of the synthesized results.
+Reporting Biases 20d 21